Free shipping in the United States

 Shipping and delivery dates may vary based on location.
 See the table below or our Shipping Policy for more information.

-Currently we do not ship our products to lacations outside United States and Canada, for more information please contact us at firstname.lastname@example.org
+Currently we do not ship our products to locations outside United States.
+For more information please contact us at email@example.com

 The sides make this small dog ramp safer for your pets to use and easier for you to handle.

 Use this Chasing Tails dog ramp for couch or bed access for your furry friend.
 We care about your loyal and loving furry friends' wellbeing and want to make their lives better!
 To use the dog ramp for high beds, it's important to help your doggie get used to the ramp first, especially if you are using it as a puppy ramp for your bed.
 Puppies need training!
 Here's how: